Dimension constraints in some problems involving intermediate curvature: The Case of Uniformly Positive Intermediate Curvature

 It remains to confirm that $g$ has uniformly positive bi-Ricci curvature.
 We compute the curvature components of $g$:

-where $e\perp e'$ are any two unit vectors tangent to $S^{n-1}$.
+where $e\perp e'$ are any two unit vectors tangent to $S^{k-2}$.
 All the cross curvature terms $R_{pqrs}$ ($q\ne r$) vanish.
-As expected from the construction, we have
+As expected from the construction (see equation (\ref{eq-Ric2:eq_for_v})), we have

 To control $\C_2(X_1,X_2)$ where $X_1,X_2$ are not tangent to $\p_r,\p_t$, we repeat the argument in (\ref{eq-engi:cross_curvatures}) and above.
 The estimates of curvature components are replaced by (\ref{eq-Ric2>0:aux5}).
 Note that $\epsilon^{-2}f^{-2}$ has at least exponential growth at $r\to\infty$, while all the other terms in (\ref{eq-Ric2>0:aux5}) have at most polynomial growth.
-Following the argument from (\ref{eq-engi:aux1}) to (\ref{eq-engi:cross_curvatures}), one shows that $\C_2\geq\lambda$ when $\epsilon$ is sufficiently small. \end{proofof}
+Following the argument from (\ref{eq-engi:aux1}) to (\ref{eq-engi:cross_curvatures}), we confirm $\C_2\geq\lambda$ when $\epsilon$ is sufficiently small. \end{proof}